Senators say yuan move would help China and U.S.

-BEIJING, Mar 22 (Reuters) US senators threatening China with sanctions unless it revalues its yuan said today that letting the currency float would solve problems in both countries.
+BEIJING, Mar 22 (Reuters) U.S. senators threatening China with sanctions unless it revalues its yuan said on Wednesday that letting the currency float would solve problems in both countries.

 ''We have been made aware of the problems here in China, we're well aware of the problems in America, and we do believe that letting the currency float will help solve the problems -- one country needing more consumption and one country needing more investment and production,'' Schumer told reporters.

-The senators, along with Oklahoma Republican Tom Coburn, met Foreign Minister Li Zhaoxing on Tuesday and were to hold talks with central bank governor Zhou Xiaochuan and meet officials from China's top economic planning body, the National Development and Reform Commission, today.
+The senators, along with Oklahoma Republican Tom Coburn, met Foreign Minister Li Zhaoxing on Tuesday and were to hold talks with central bank governor Zhou Xiaochuan and meet officials from China's top economic planning body, the National Development and Reform Commission, on Wednesday.

 The Bush administration opposes the Schumer/Graham bill, but it could go to a vote by March 31 -- less than a month before China's Hu Jintao makes his first trip to Washington as president.

-Many US lawmakers and manufacturers believe the yuan is undervalued, giving China's exports an unfair advantage that has cost millions of American jobs and fuelled a bilateral trade gap that hit a record 202 billion dollar last year.
+Many U.S. lawmakers and manufacturers believe the yuan is undervalued, giving China's exports an unfair advantage that has cost millions of American jobs and fuelled a bilateral trade gap that hit a record 2 billion last year.

 ''What we're trying to look for is a process that is not responding to political pressures, but one that is responding to economic reality, because I do believe ... that it's in the best interest of the Chinese people to allow a market-based currency,'' said Graham.

 The senators were not looking for a timetable or specific goal, Schumer said, but wanted to be convinced that China is moving in its own way towards letting the currency float.